bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Do NPM 2FA?
 * Set up appointment for car
 * Renew passport
-* BY stuff
-    * Band mission statement
-    * Five vowels of historical consequence
 * Do in Illustrator
     * Open all files in Illustrator
         * Open all Odin files